Burma Independence Army: Aung San and Japan

 Aung San was a nationalist student activist working for the cause of an independent Burma.
 While at university, he became an influential political leader and created a new platform for educated nationalistic students who were intent upon a Burmese Independent state.
 In 1938 he joined the radical, anti-colonial Dohbama Asiayone party (known as the Thakins).
 After the outbreak of the Second World War, the Thakins, combined with the Poor Man's Party to create the Freedom Bloc, which opposed cooperation with the British war effort unless Burma was guaranteed independence immediately after the war and threatened to increase its anti-British and anti-war campaign.
 The British denied the Freedom Bloc's demands and much of its leadership was imprisoned until after the Japanese invasion in 1942.
 The Thakins looked elsewhere for support and planned on setting up ties with the Chinese communists.
 Aung San flew to China in 1940, intent to make contact with them in order to discuss investments into an independent Burmese Army.

 In 1940, the Japanese military interest in Southeast Asia had increased, the British were overtly providing military assistance to Nationalist China against which Japan was fighting in the Second Sino-Japanese War.
 In particular, they were sending war materials via the newly opened Burma Road.
 Colonel Keiji Suzuki, a staff officer at the Imperial General Headquarters in Japan, was given the task of devising a strategy for dealing with Southeast Asia and he produced a plan for clandestine operations in Burma.
 The Japanese knew little about Burma at the time and had few contacts within the country.
 The top Japanese agent in the country was Naval Reservist Kokubu Shozo, who had been resident there for several years and had contacts with most of the anti-British political groups.
 Suzuki visited Burma secretly, posing as a journalist for the Yomiuri Shimbun under the name Masuyo Minami, in September 1940, meeting with political leaders Thakin Kodaw Hmaing and Thakin Mya.
 The Japanese later made contact with Aung San in China who had reached Amoy when he was detained by Suzuki.

 Suzuki and Aung San flew to Tokyo.
 After discussions at the Imperial General Headquarters, it was decided in February 1941 to form an organisation named Minami Kikan, which was to support Burmese resistance groups and to close the Burma Road to China.
-In pursuing those goals, it would recruit potential independence fighters in Burma and train them in Japans ally Thailand or Japanese occupied China.
+In pursuing those goals, it would recruit potential independence fighters in Burma and train them in Japan's ally Thailand or Japanese occupied China.
 Aung San and 29 others, the future officers and core of the Burma Independence Army, known as the Thirty Comrades, left Burma in April 1941 and were trained on Hainan Island in leadership, espionage, guerrilla warfare and political tactics.
 Colonel Suzuki assumed the Burmese name "Bo Mo Gyo" (Commander Thunderbolt), for his work with Minami Kikan.